 - any disposal of property.

-The payee and payer (or their lawyers) will be given an opportunity to ask questions of the other and any witnesses (known as cross-examination).
+The payee will be given an opportunity to ask questions of the payer (known as cross-examination).
 Both the payee and the payer will be given an opportunity to ask questions of any witnesses.

 What is the outcome of the enforcement hearing?